tbabic/battlebros-avatar/README.md

 Future roadmap if the mod turns to be popular
+1) bugfixes
-1) option to not use it, basically skip the setting, also making savegame compatible with saves not using the mod.
+2) option to not use it, basically skip the setting, also making savegame compatible with saves not using the mod.
+3) UI improvements (such as tooltips explaining cost of attribute increase, etc)
-2) setting appearance like with barber
+4) setting appearance like with barber
-3) rebalancing point buy ssytem.
+5) rebalancing point buy sytsem.